yss/koa-route-tree/README.md

         'a/b': 'your/path' // the same link, this is equivalent to /a/b <=> /your/path
     };
     ```
-* `withoutRouteHandler(controller)` is a handle function for the request without route handle.
+* `withoutRouteHandler(next, controller)` is a middleware function for handle the request without route.

-    It will return directly, if `return true` from this function.

-    It will execute `yield* next`, if `return false` from this function.

-    It will throw 404 `this.throw(404, 'ROUTE_NOT_FOUND')`, if do not return false or true from this function.

-    And the context of the function is the current koa context.
+    So the context of the function is the current koa context.

 ### Static Attribute